Foster-Miller TALON: SWORDS

 SWORDS, or the Special Weapons Observation Reconnaissance Detection System, is a weaponized version of the robot that is being developed by Foster-Miller for the US Army.
 The robot is composed of a weapons system mounted on the standard TALON chassis.
 The current price of one unit is $230,000; however, Foster-Miller claims that when it enters mass production the price may drop to between $150,000 and $180,000.

-There are a variety of different weapons which can be placed on the SWORDS, which include the M16 rifle, 5.56 mm SAW M249, 7.62 mm M240 machine gun, .50 Cal M82 Barrett rifle, six barreled 40 mm grenade launcher and quad 66 mm M202A1 FLASH incendiary weapon.
+There are a variety of different weapons which can be placed on the SWORDS, which include the M16 rifle, 5.56 mm SAW M249, 7.62mm M240 machine gun, .50 Cal M82 Barrett rifle, six barreled 40 mm grenade launcher and quad 66mm M202A1 FLASH incendiary weapon.

-SWORDS units are not autonomous but instead controlled by a soldier using a small console to remotely control the robot.
+SWORDS units are not autonomous, but instead controlled by a soldier using a small console to remotely control the robot.
 Foster-Miller are currently at work on a "Game Boy" style controller with virtual-reality headsets for future operators.

-In 2007, three SWORDS units were deployed to Iraq.
+In August 2, 2007, three SWORDS units were deployed to Iraq.
 The units were each armed with an M249 machine gun.
 This deployment marked the first instance of robots carrying guns into battle; however, the United States Army never gave authorization to use them so the weapons were not used in combat.
 The Army stopped funding the SWORDS robots after deploying the initial three robots.
 Foster-Miller is working on a successor: the Modular Advanced Armed Robotic System (MAARS).

 By August 2013, the Smithsonian Institution had acquired a SWORDS robot for its collection.
 One is also on display at the National Infantry Museum in Fort Benning, Georgia.

 Deployment

 The Talon has been deployed in military service since 2000 - for example, in Bosnia for the movement of munitions and EOD (explosive ordnance disposal) to dispose of grenades.
 It was also used at Ground Zero after the September 11th attacks in search and recovery.
 It is the only robot used in this effort that did not require any major repair.
 Foster-Miller claims the Talon was used for a classified mission by US Special Forces in the war against the Taliban in Afghanistan, as well as in an EOD role.
 In Iraq, its standard role has been performing EOD and IED destruction missions.
 Its combat SWORDS version is now being used there as a guard protecting front line buildings from attack.
 According to Foster-Miller, the robot has performed around 20,000 EOD missions in the conflicts in Iraq and Afghanistan.

-As of late 2014, the Army was refurbishing 353 Talon IV robots, with 296 going to Army engineers and 57 for the Army National Guard.
+As of late 2014, the US army was refurbishing 353 Talon IV robots, with 296 going to Army engineers and 57 to the Army National Guard.